Entity Matching using Large Language Models: Scenario 2: With Training Data

 \subsection{Learning Matching Rules}

-In this set of experiments, instead of providing the models with in-context examples, we provide a set of textual matching rules in the prompt in order to guide the model to find the correct solution.
+In the next set of experiments, we provide a set of textual matching rules in the prompt in order to guide the model to select the correct solution.
 We differentiate between two kinds of rules (i) handwritten and (ii) learned rules.
-Handwritten rules are a simple set of rules provided by a domain expert and are depicted in Figure \ref{fig:rules} for the product domain.
-For the learned rules, we pass the handpicked examples that were used for the in-context experiments to GPT4 and ask the model to generate matching rules from these examples.
-A subset of these rules for the product domain is depicted in Figure \ref{fig:rules}.
-For the full list of learned rules, please refer to the project repository.
+Handwritten rules are a set of binary rules created by defining which attributes need to match for the given domain to signify a match.
+The rules also inform the model of potential heterogeneity in these attributes, such as slight differences in surface form or value formats.
+For the learned rules, we pass the set of handpicked in-context pairs to GPT4 and ask the model to automatically generate matching rules from these examples.
+Similar to the handwritten rules, they refer to specific attributes that should be matching and potential sources of heterogeneity that the GPT4 model extracted from the provided examples.
+A subset of these handwritten and learned rules for the product domain is depicted in Figure \ref{fig:rules}.
+The full list of learned rules is available in the project repository.

 \textbf{Effectiveness:} Table \ref{tab:few-shot-1} shows the results of providing matching rules in comparison to the best zero-shot prompt and the in-context experiments.
 The results show that GPT4 with matching rules does not improve over its best zero-shot performance and instead loses 1\% to 3\% F1 on all datasets.
-All other models see improvements of 0.5\% to 17\% F1 over zero-shot depending on model and dataset.
-Interestingly, the Mixtral LLM, which has comparatively low performance compared to all other LLMs in the zero-shot and few-shot settings, significantly improves with the provision of rules on all datasets, gaining from 3 to 17\% F1 closing the gap to all other LLMs.
-This indicates that the provision of matching rules can be helpful, especially for the open-source LLMs with Mixtral achieving its highest scores on all datasets using rules.
-In summary, providing task demonstrations generally leads to higher performance gains than providing matching rules for all models with the exception of Mixtral, which struggles with demonstrations but significantly improves with provided rules.
+All other models see improvements on some datasets of 0.3\% to 17\% F1 over zero-shot depending on the model/dataset combination.
+Especially the Mixtral LLM, which has comparatively low performance compared to all other LLMs in the zero-shot and few-shot settings, significantly improves with the provision of rules on all datasets, gaining from 3 to 17\% F1.
+In summary, the provision of matching rules can be helpful, especially for the open-source LLMs with Mixtral achieving its highest scores on all datasets using rules but providing task demonstrations generally leads to higher performance gains than providing matching rules for all other models.